Babe Didrikson Zaharias: Legacy

 Zaharias was inducted into the LPGA Hall of Fame in 1951 (now part of the World Golf Hall of Fame).
 In 1957, she posthumously received the Bob Jones Award, the highest honor given by the United States Golf Association in recognition of distinguished sportsmanship in golf.
 It was accepted by her husband George, four months after her death.
 She was one of six initial inductees into the LPGA Hall of Fame at its inception in 1977.

-Zaharias has a museum dedicated to her in Beaumont, Texas the Babe Didrikson Zaharias Museum.
+Zaharias has a museum dedicated to her in Beaumont, Texas: the Babe Didrikson Zaharias Museum.
 Several golf courses are named after her.
 A Tampa, Florida golf course that she and her husband owned, the Babe Zaharias Golf Course, was given landmark status.
+In 1964, Zaharias was inducted into the Florida Sports Hall of Fame.

 In 1973, Zaharias, who had lived in the Denver area for most of the 1940s and early 1950s, became one of the three inductees in the inaugural class (joining Dave Hill and Babe Lind) of the Colorado Golf Hall of Fame.

 In 1976, Zaharias was inducted into the National Women's Hall of Fame.
+Two years later, she was inducted into the Texas Golf Hall of Fame.

 In 1981, the U.S. Postal Service issued an 18 cent stamp commemorating Zaharias.
 In 2008, Zaharias was inducted into the Colorado Women's Hall of Fame.

 On January 7, 2021, Zaharias was awarded the Presidential Medal of Freedom by President Donald J. Trump.